 The Centre for Sight Enhancement conducts systematic file reviews, or individualized service audits to review the quality and consistency of its low vision services.
 These may include informal evaluations (conducted using correspondence provided by patients, verbal communication from patients or family members, or feedback from collateral agencies, vision resource personnel, or other support service providers), or more formal evaluations (such as independent on-site reviews by the NAC).

-The CSE also uses a Customer Satisfaction Survey and a separate survey for users of our counselling service to solicit opinions of clients who have visited our clinic.
+The CSE also uses a Customer Satisfaction Survey and focus groups to solicit opinions of clients who have visited our clinic.

 Specific initiatives within the Centre include the Low Vision Clinic and the Sight Enhancement Equipment Pool and Assessment Centre (SEEPAC).
 These activities are supported by the Waterloo Wellington Local Health Integration Network (WWLHIN) and the Assistive Devices Program, Ministry of Health and Long-Term Care.